PyWavelets/pywt/doc/source/regression/wp.rst

    **Remember that you should not rely on the attribute access.**

-2) At first attempt to access the node it is computed via decomposition of it's parent node (the wp object itself).
+2) At first attempt to access the node it is computed via decomposition of its parent node (the wp object itself).

    >>> print wp['a']
    a: [  2.12132034   4.94974747   7.77817459  10.60660172]